-This information will help you prepare for radiation therapy, including what to expect before, during, and after your treatment.
-You will also learn about side effects and how to care for yourself during your treatment.
+This information will help you get ready for radiation therapy, including what to expect before, during, and after your treatment.
+You’ll also learn about side effects and how to care for yourself during your treatment.

 About Radiation Therapy